Enrong-Pan-Peter/Symmetric-Cross-Word-Puzzle/README.md

 - **CSS Animations** - Enhanced user experience
 - **Fetch API** - Asynchronous dictionary loading

-## Setup and Installation
+## How to Use

 1. Clone the repository: https://github.com/Enrong-Pan-Peter/Symmetric-Cross-Word-Puzzle.git
-3. Open the project in VS Code and use the Live Server extension to run the application.
+2. Open the project in VS Code and use the Live Server extension to run the application.

 Alternatively, you can click on the link provided here to run it locally: https://somelink

-## Usage

-1. Open the application in your browser.
+3. Open the application in your browser.
-2. Enter a 4-letter word in the input field.
+4. Enter a 4-letter word in the input field.
-3. Click "Generate" to create a crossword puzzle starting with your word.
+5. Click "Generate" to create a crossword puzzle starting with your word.
-4. Alternatively, click "Random" to generate a puzzle with a randomly selected word.
+6. Alternatively, click "Random" to generate a puzzle with a randomly selected word.
-5. If the puzzle cannot be generated with the given word, an error message will appear.
+7. If the puzzle cannot be generated with the given word, an error message will appear.